JhonnyJason/thingy-allmodules-sync-sources/ressources/README.md

 ```

 The `thingyPath` is optional and will be the current working directory when being omitted.
-Also 'style' is optional and will be "import" when being omitted.

-The generation will fail when we are not in a thingy root.
-That means that we should have a `sources/source/allmodules` we will add our files.
+The generation will fail when we donot have a `sources/source/allmodules` with this `thingyPath`.

-We have two styles for the allmodules.coffee file - either we have the require style or the import style.
-In any case we will export the module containing all modules in the same style.

-If you use a nodejs thingy then you might want to use the require style.
-Then you should provide the `--style require` argument.

 # Further steps
 Are there any?

-- inject all modules into debugmodule?
+- fix bugs
 - ...

 All sorts of inputs are welcome, thanks!